EPIC TAMA LAKES TRACK Tongariro National Park New Zealand

 How to get around in New Zealand

-To experience New Zealand to the fullest and at your own pace, renting a car, campervan or motorhome is the best way to get around.
+To experience New Zealand to the fullest and at your own pace, renting a carcampervan or motorhome is the best way to get around.
 Which one of these options you choose depends on your preference and budget.
 If you love camping, being outdoors all day and you don’t mind a smaller living space, then renting a camper van is the way to go.
 It also gives you the freedom to sleep at some of the most beautiful camping spots.
 But for some of them you’ll have to make a reservation and plan your trip accordingly.
 The same goes for a motorhome which is bigger than a campervan and fits about 4-6 people.
 Here’s what you need to know about renting a car, camper van or motorhome in New Zealand.

-Car rental New Zealand
+Car rental in New Zealand

 Renting a car in New Zealand is the easiest and cheapest rental vehicle available.
 It will get you to all the best destinations with ease and gives you the freedom to stop for a break wherever you want.
 However, you should keep in mind that some roads in New Zealand are gravel.
 Or that you have to cross shallow rivers to some destinations in National Parks.
-Therefore we personally recommend a mini SUV or SUV model to have enough clearance for these kind of roads.
+Therefore we personally recommend a mini SUV or SUV model to have enough clearance for this kind of roads.

 The best place to book your rental car in New Zealand is on Discover Cars where you can compare different car models, prices, companies and terms and conditions.
 Make sure to secure the booking of your rental car as soon as possible to have the lowest price possible.
-Prices go up the closer you get to the pick up date.
+Prices go up the closer you get to the pickup date.

 Campervan rental in New Zealand

-Traveling around in a campervan is one of the most popular ways for a roadtrip in New Zealand.
+Traveling around in a campervan is one of the most popular ways for a road trip in New Zealand.
 With a bed, small kitchen and seating area you will have all the (basic) needs on four wheels.
 A campervan allows you to camp at plenty of beautiful places, sometimes for free, sometimes for a fee.
-It will you give you a true feeling of freedom and connects you with nature.
+It will give you a true feeling of freedom and fully connects you with nature.

-We personally recommend to book your campervan with Travellers Autobarn as they have a wide range of Stationwagons, 2-berth campervans & 3-5 berth campervans to hire for all budgets.
-All Travellers Autobarn campervan hires in New Zealand come with free unlimited kilometers, 10% discount to premium campgrounds, 24/7 road side assistance & long term rental discounts.
-Check the availability and prices today to secure your campervan for a New Zealand dream roadtrip!
+We recommend to book your campervan with Travellers Autobarn as they have a wide range of Station wagons, 2-berth campervans & 3-5 berth campervans to hire for all budgets.
+All Travellers Autobarn campervan hires in New Zealand come with free unlimited kilometers, a 10% discount to premium campgrounds, 24/7 roadside assistance & long-term rental discounts.
+Check the availability and prices today to secure your campervan for a New Zealand dream road trip!

 More New Zealand travel guides